DIGImend/digimend.github.io/support/howto/apps/krita/index.md

 ---
 title: Tablet setup in Krita
+summary: How to setup a tablet to work in Krita
 ---
 Krita is a flexible painting application that makes creating art from scratch or existing resources a fun and productive experience.
 With many